MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/delegation-overview.md

 ---
-title: Understand delegation in a canvas app | Microsoft Docs
+title: Understand delegation in a canvas app
-description: Use delegation to process large data sets efficiently in a canvas app.
+description: Learn about how to use delegation to process large data sets efficiently in a canvas app.
 author: lancedMicrosoft
 manager: kvivek
 ms.service: powerapps